Kotlin/kotlin-by-example/examples/05_stdlib/09_partition.md

 # partition

-This function splits the original collection into pair of lists, where first list contains elements for which predicate yielded `true`, while second list contains elements for which predicate yielded `false`.
+`partition` function splits the original collection into pair of lists using a given predicate:
+ * Elements for which the predicate is `true`.
+ * Elements for which the predicate is `false`.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">